5. Running DFM on any OS

 DynFi Manager has two external dependencies.
-In order to make it run:
+In order to run it:

-However, you can run DynFi Manager manually (or create your own “startup scripts”) in any OS as long as it meets dependencies listed above.
+You can run DynFi Manager manually (or create your own startup scripts) on any OS as long as it meets dependencies listed above.

-You can check if Java is installed using such command in terminal / command line interface:
+To check if Java is installed, run the following command in terminal / command line interface:

 java -version

-As with any other tool, please keep it updated for latest bugfixes and security upgrades.
+As with any other tool, please keep Java updated for the latest bug fixes and security upgrades.

-If it turns out that your computer is not running MongoDB and you cannot access it on other machine(s) in your network (as DynFi Manager can also connect to MongoDB installed elsewhere), you can follow installation tutorial for the operating system of your choice from MongoDB.
+If MongoDB is not running on your computer and you cannot access it on other machine(s) in your network you can follow the installation tutorial for your operating system from MongoDB.

 Install MongoDB (https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)

-Thus, having both Java 11 and MongoDB installed on the machine, DynFi Manager can be started like this:
+With both Java 11 and MongoDB installed on the machine, DynFi Manager can be started as follows:

 java -jar dynfi-version.jar

-(Of course the actual file name should be used instead of dynfi-version.jar file as above.)
+(Of course, use the actual file name instead of dynfi-version.jar

-This should start DynFi Manager and bind it to all IP addresses available, especially 127.0.0.1.
-The output should be similar to the image below (after the custom SSL certificate is accepted):
+This will start DynFi Manager and bind it to all IP addresses available, especially 127.0.0.1.
+The output should resemble the image below (after the custom SSL certificate is accepted):

 Running DynFi Manager on Windows

-As seen in the image, due to lack of default log directory, DynFi Manager prints all logs to standard output.
-This can be easily changed be creating a (sub)directory for DynFi Manager to write its logs:
+As shown on the image, due to the lack of a default log directory, DynFi Manager prints all logs to standard output.
+This can be easily changed be creating a directory for DynFi Manager to write its logs:

 mkdir logs

-Before starting again, an environment variable can also be set to configure DynFi Manager not to use HTTPS, like this:
+Before starting DynFi Manager again, you can set an an environment variable to configure it not to use HTTPS:

 SET useHttps=false